issac3433/Cashflow/README.md

 ## 🙏 Acknowledgments

 - Supabase for authentication infrastructure
-- Polygon.io for market data
+- Polygon.io for market dat
-- Expo team for React Native tooling
 - FastAPI for the excellent Python framework